-Rev. Elliott J. Anderson is the Wellness Center Director at Judson University and Partner in ELK Home Restorations.
-He was Senior Pastor at Elgin Evangelical Free Church (Illinois) for 8 years and has been involved with christian education and church ministry for 25 years.
-Elliott has also been a psychology professor, a crisis therapist, a collegiate basketball and baseball coach, a vice president, a jazz and gospel drummer, an author, and owned multiple businesses.
+Rev. Elliott J. Anderson is Assistant Professor of Psychology and Pastor to Staff and Faculty at Judson University and Partner in CORE13 Construction Company.
+He is also Teaching Pastor at Solid Rock Church (Elgin, Illinois) and has a private practice in counseling out of his home.
+Elliott has also been a crisis therapist, a collegiate basketball and baseball coach, a vice president, a jazz and gospel drummer, an author, and owned multiple businesses.
 He has taught, performed, preached, and coached in Japan, Mexico, Jamaica, the Bahamas, and all over the United States.
 He and his wife Angie have two adopted sons, two biological daughters, fostered two sons, and housed over 20 college students and missionaries.

 Barry Clair is an ordained minister in the Assemblies of God with a church leadership degree from Southeastern University in Florida.
 He pastored Bethel Assembly of God in Quincy, IL for 12 years and has also served as a staff pastor at Lakeshore Tabernacle in Kenosha, WI; Tri County Assembly in Cincinnati, OH; and Calvary Temple Christian Center in Springfield, IL.
 He is currently the lead pastor at Tiffany Fellowship in Kansas City MO.

 Barry is passionate about impacting and mentoring people not only in the USA but also around the world.
 He has taken over 10 trips overseas teaching leadership conferences in Mexico, China, South America, South Africa, Thailand, Sicily, Italy, and Hong Kong.

 He has been a part of Jeff Hunt's life as a friend and mentor including trips to South Africa in 2002 and 2003.
 Barry believes in the mission of Engage Africa and is committed to helping facilitate the work in South Africa.